AdobeDocs/workfront.en/help/quicksilver/workfront-library/content-management/basics/access-content.md

 product-previous: workfront-library
 product-area: documents
 navigation-topic: library-basics
-title: Access content in Workfront Library
+title: Access content in [!DNL Workfront] Library
-description: Depending on your access level, you can access content in the following areas of Workfront Library - EDIT ME.
+description: Depending on your access level, you can access content in the following areas of [!DNL Workfront] Library - EDIT ME.
 feature: Workfront Library, Digital Content and Documents
 exl-id: c3758c7e-f447-4976-88e5-ac13c825888a
 ---
-# Access content in Workfront Library
+# Access content in [!DNL Workfront] Library

-Depending on your access level, you can access content in the following areas of Workfront Library:
+Depending on your access level, you can access content in the following areas of [!DNL Workfront] Library:

 <table style="table-layout:auto">
  <col>